eysk-io/course_reqs_scraper/README.md

 3. Save all course data to a MongoDB database.

-To speed up the process to retrieve and save course information, the program uses a thread pool - `tpool.c` - to parallelize processes.
-Specifically, saving each subject's courses is performed by each thread.
+To speed up the process to retrieve and save course information, there is an option to use multiple threads in a thread pool - `tpool.c`.
+This will parallelize the process of saving each subject's courses.

 ### Upcoming